guannanqu/guannanqu.github.io/_pages/about.md

 I am an associate professor at the Department of Electrical and Computer Engineering at Carnegie Mellon University.

 I am broadly interested in machine learning, decision making, and control.
-My recent interest focuses on developing *fundamental principles and scientific understandings of GenAI* to make them interpretable, safe, and scalable.
+My recent interest focuses on developing *fundamental principles and scientific understandings of GenAI* towards interpretability, safety, and scalability.
 For a taste of this line of work, see [here](/ret/).
 I have also been interested in the interplay between learning and control, developing theories that make machine learning applicable in control of real-world large scale engineering systems.
 See [here](/structure_exploiting_rl/) for example projects.

+My work has been supported by multiple NSF grants, Amazon, Jane Street, C3 AI Institute, MFI, PITA, Cylab, among others.
+My work has been recognized with an CAREER Award and multiple best (student) paper awards or finalists, including ECC 2026, ICRA 2025, AAAI 2025 Workshop on Multi-Agent AI in the Real World, IEEE Transactions on Smart Grid, among others.

 My CV can be found [here](https://drive.google.com/file/d/1PR88wpcW6i8LiJXa7qCZ42XbqWxkaNPe/view?usp=sharing) (updated in May 2026).